-In addition, out of the 11 effective directors (with 2 deputies) that compose the Board of Directors of the Company, 2 effective members are independent (under the terms of the Company's bylaws) and, therefore, their votes, by definition, are not subject to the shareholders' agreements executed among the controllers of the Company.
+In addition, out of the 11 effective directors that compose the Board of Directors of the Company, 3 effective members are independent (under the terms of the Company's bylaws)

+and, therefore, their votes, by definition, are not subject to the shareholders' agreement executed among the controllers of the Company.

-For more information on the shareholders' agreements of the Company, please refer to copies of such agreements filed on the website of the Brazilian Securities Commission - CVM and item 12.3 of the Company's Reference Form.
+For more information on the shareholders' agreement of the Company, please refer to the copy of such agreement filed on the website of the Brazilian Securities Commission - CVM and item 12.3 of the Company's Reference Form.